A WARM WELCOME

 1968

 The first conference centre outside of Dublin opened at the hotel and thus began the hosting of large-scale prestigious events.
+Over the years we have welcomed political, academic, diplomatic, commercial and corporate delegates from all over the world.

 1970

-A cinema screening and editing room was created for use by film director David Leen, while he and his crew were on location in Kerry for 2 years during the filming of the movie Ryan’s Daughter.
-(This now The Picture Room)
+A cinema screening and editing room was created for use by film director David Lean, while he and his crew were on location in Kerry for two years during the filming of the movie “Ryan’s Daughter”.
+This now the Picture Room, which is home to the hotel’s rich photographic archive.

 1980s